 The root cause of this confusion is obvious:

 a) Legal functions naturally mimic the locus of their training grounds – law firms.
-Law firms don’t manage contract lifecycles – so why should in-house teams?
+Law firms don’t manage contract lifecycles – so why should in-house teams deal with contract management?

 b) Contracts fall between clear lines of functional accountability.
 Lawyers understandably contend that it is the businesses contract, and they are not resourced to be able to manage execution.
 The business, on the other hand, feels because Legal was involved they can abdicate responsibility.